nly8292/MISO/README.md

 - `momentum` - Momentum for SGD optimizer
 - `type_network` - Type of MISO model [`shared (Default) | unshared` ]
 - `resnet` - Type of Resnet model [`resnet18 | resnet34 (Default) | resnet50`]
-- `mags` - Magnifications used for classification
+- `mags` - Magnifications for use in classification
 - `fold_num` - Fold-th to be used for training in the 5-fold cross validation
 - `saved_model_dir` - Directory for storing the model's weights